 Yeah, this is a lot to absorb.
 So, before getting too overwhelmed, speak with a financial advisor.
 Or, you can use this calculator.

 What’s considered taxable income in retirement?

 Excellent question.
-For most people, there six types of income you’ll earn throughout retirement.
+For most people, there are six types of income you’ll earn throughout retirement.
 So, let’s take a look at how each will influence your taxes.

 Social security income.